microsoft/vscode-docs/blogs/2020/12/01/chromebook-get-started.md

 Because VS Code is a lightweight editor, you will be able to run it on low-powered Chromebooks too, with a minimum of just 1GB of RAM.
 Additionally, we've recently made VS Code available for Linux on ARMv7 and ARM64 too, which means that you can run it on Chromebooks powered by an ARM chip as well!

-For this article, I'll be using an entry-level Chromebook, with an ARM64 CPU, 4GB of RAM, and a 32GB-disk.
-VS Code runs just fine on this machine too!
+For this tutorial, I’ll be using an entry-level Chromebook, with an ARM64 CPU, 4GB of RAM, and a 32GB-disk.
+Despite the modest specs, VS Code runs just fine on this machine too!

 ## Enable Linux on your Chromebook